 Information for students and jobseekers with disability

-The Australian Network on Disability (AND) is not an employment service, and don’t find jobs for people with disability.
+The Australian Network on Disability (AND) is not an employment service.
+We don’t find jobs for people with disability.
 We work in partnership with Australian organisations to help them welcome people with disability into their business.

 Stepping Into internship program

-The Australian Network on Disability (AND)’s Stepping Into Internships make it easier for students with disability to transition from study to employment.
-You’ll gain relevant hands-on work experience in a prestigious private or public-sector organisation.
+AND’s Stepping Into program makes it easier for students with disability to transition from study to employment.
+You'll gain paid, hands-on work experience in a prestigious private or public-sector organisation.

-The internships run for a minimum 152 hours (four weeks, if working full time).
-They are paid and take place during summer and winter semester breaks.
+The internships run for a minimum 152 hours (four weeks, if working full time) during the summer and winter semester breaks.

 PACE Mentoring program

-The Australian Network on Disability’s PACE Mentoring helps to bridge the gap to employment for jobseekers and students with disability.
-You’ll be matched to an experienced professional who will help you identify and reach your personal development goals and build your confidence in a workplace environment.
+AND's PACE Mentoring program helps bridge the employment gap for jobseekers and students with disability.
+You’ll be matched to an experienced professional who'll help you identify and reach your personal development goals and build your workplace confidence.

 Placements run for a 16-week period and you’ll meet with you mentor for a minimum of eight sessions during that time.